Jacksonville Public Library's History Room

-Due to the rarity of some of materials in the Jacksonville Public Library History Room, a staff member must accompany visitors while in the room.
-To ensure that a staff member is available, please call 256-435-6332 to make an appointment.
+Due to the rarity of some of materials in the Jacksonville Public Library History Room, a staff member must accompany visitors.

 The Jacksonville Public Library History Room contains books by Alabama authors, books about Jacksonville and surrounding areas and its residents, books about Alabama, historical items on loan from the Gen. John H. Forney Chapter of the UDC, local clubs' yearly scrapbooks, Jacksonville State University annuals, and a vertical file of local families and history.